Admission for the Batch 2024-26 Started.

-The Career Development Centre assists students to develop and implement professionalized career plans through a broad array of services that include:
+The Centre for Assessment and Development assists students to develop and implement professionalized career plans through a broad array of services that include:

 The activities of the centre will be spread throughout the year.
 Specific activities are planned to be undertaken for each term.
 There might be some variations in the planning which may be need based.
-The Centre is headed by the Dean, Career Development.
+The Centre is headed by the Dean, Centre for Assessment and Development.

 The activities undertaken by the centre are mentioned below: